Skip to content

 Your side or Anthropic's side?
 Triage before you touch anything

 Our strongest advice after two years of this: spend ten seconds deciding whose problem it is before you spend ten minutes clearing caches.
+When a Claude authorization failed internal server error appears, that ten-second call is what saves the most time.
 The error splits cleanly into two failure modes that need opposite responses — Anthropic's needs patience, yours needs action — and one page tells them apart.

 Open status.claude.com, Anthropic's official incident page.
 If it lists an active incident for authentication, the API, or Claude Code, the 500 is a live outage and nothing on your machine will change it — subscribe to updates and wait.
 If it's green, the fault is local or already recovering, and the fix table below applies.